 - Walid Souames | serial entrepreneur | 4skills - Nacima Arhab | Doctor & entrepreneur | ISGP

 More than 102,000 contestants from 184 countries entered the Entrepreneurship World Cup.
 The initiative combines a broad-reaching pitch competition, aimed at ventures ranging from idea stage to growth stage, with a virtual accelerator program to help all participants launch, strengthen and scale their enterprises.
-Global Finalists will face off against one another at the Misk Global Foundation ahead of Global Entrepreneurship Week in November 2019.
+Global Finalists will face off against one another at the Misk Global Forum ahead of Global Entrepreneurship Week in November 2019.